Cities Near The Swiss Alps: Most Scenic Switzerland Cities

 The beautiful courtyard of Stockalper Palace

-Thermalquellen Brigerbad AG.
-Try dipping your body in warm waters in an open-roof hot spring resort.
-This is probably the best activity to do after hiking.
+Thermalquellen Brigerbad AG — Try immersing yourself in the warm waters of an open-roof hot spring resort.
+This could be the ideal activity to unwind after a day of hiking.

-City Tour.
-Join a tour in Brig or explore it on your own.
-See the famous lifting bridge and Patrician townhouses in Brig.
+City Tour — Join a tour in Brig or go out explore the city on your own.
+Take the opportunity to see the renowned lifting bridge and the Patrician townhouses that Brig is known for.

 View from Simplon Pass